DogeTheBeast/College_notes/CHEM 154/Unit 10/Chemical Reactions and Activation Energy.md

 - Appropriate orientation, and
 - Enough energy to break bonds

-As *temperature increases*, more collisions occur between reactants with enough energy for the reaction to occur.
+As *temperature increases*, *more collisions* occur between reactants with enough energy for the reaction to occur.

+![]
 ---
 Read also -